Open to: Grades 3 - 6

 By the end of the course, students will be able to demonstrate their understanding of the relationship between engineering and computer science.
 The culminating learning experience will be a multi-part project in which students develop a hypothesis, write out the lab procedure, execute their plan, and record results.

-View the Complete Materials List (PDF) in a new window.
+View the Complete Materials List (PDF)

 Many items are just suggestions and can be adapted to whatever items you have on hand, in the basement, or in the recycling bin.
 Unless there are no other ways to accomplish a task, being creative with your materials use is encouraged- so don’t feel like this list is exhaustive!

 Please look ahead and plan accordingly to get any materials you don’t already have at home or cannot substitute with another item.
 You may wish to place an order online or shop all at once by looking ahead to future units, or you may opt to purchase a few items at a time, unit by unit.
 Another option you have is to order a customized lab kit from Quality Science Labs.

 Please note: the kit includes several scientific items but students will still be responsible for providing their own perishable and commonly available household items.

 In each unit’s list of items, those with an asterisk (such as wire) will be reused.
 If you do not want to dismantle projects to reuse some parts, you may choose to purchase more than the recommended amounts.